No. 1 Duke slips past Virginia Tech without Reddish

 Duke (32-5) next has a Sunday meeting with second-seeded Michigan State (31-6), an 80-63 winner against third-seeded LSU in the first regional semifinal Friday.
 The Blue Devils-Spartans victor will advance to the Final Four in Minneapolis.

-Blue Devils freshman Cam Reddish didn’t play due to a left knee injury.
+Blue Devils freshman Cam Reddish didn’t play, apparently due to a sore knee, a team spokesman said.

 Jones’ fifth 3-pointer made it 71-66 before Williamson added a dunk with three minutes to play — and suddenly Duke fans were drowning out the noise created by rowdy Virginia Tech supporters.